wtoivo/RM2-F2F-quali-book/book/01-labs.Rmd

 ---

+We often ask for students to demonstrate *evaluation* in their writing, i.e. going beyond paraphrasing and descriptive writing.
+Essentially, we are looking for you to develop critical, evidence-based arguments that demonstrate your thinking.

+In today's lab, we are going to focus on how you might incorporate evaluation into your introduction and discussion.
+This will not only support you for the RM2 report, but also any other submissions you have (including your dissertation).

+### Lab 7: Activity 1: Evaluation in Introductions

+The purpose of your introduction is to provide a rationale for your study and answer the WHY question; why is your study worth doing?
+You want to sell your idea to the reader, using existing literature to show how you are building on the evidence that is there.

+In Activity 1, read the following extracts from an introduction section.
+As a group, identify *two* aspects of evaluation that could be improved for this study.

+**Extract #1**
+*A study by Lane and Karin (2011) looked at zombie apocalypse survival confidence levels in undergraduate students.
+The sample consisted of 25 participants (20 male and 5 female), recruited through convenience sampling.
+The study employed involved a survey comprising Likert-scale questions designed to measure participants' self-assessed confidence in various survival skills.
+Additionally, participants were asked about their exposure to zombie-related media.
+The data were subjected to t-tests and regression analyses, and the authors’ found that the biggest predictor of zombie apocalypse confidence was exposure to zombie-themed video games.*

+**Extract 2**
+*It should be noted that the majority of studies on zombie apocalypse survival confidence have looked at samples that consist of mostly men (Lane & Karin, 2011 but see also Grimes & Dixon, 2019), and that previous samples have been small.*

+**Extract 3**
+*To date, there has been only one qualitative study on the topic – Seok (2013) collected data through semi-structured interviews, which were analysed using thematic analysis and two themes, “Survival mode” and “Confidence through skills” were identified.
+This study looked at undergraduate students; there is no previous literature on postgraduate students’ perceptions of their apocalyptic confidence.
+Therefore, this qualitative study investigates the perceived confidence of postgraduate students in their abilities to survive a zombie apocalypse.*

+### Lab 7 Activity 2: Evaluation in Discussions

+The purpose of your discussion is to summarise your results, contextualising them and situating them within the broader research context.
+As part of this process, it is important to consider the implications of your work, as well as the limitations and possible future directions.
+Discussions should be rooted in the evidence base, rather than based on personal opinion.

+In Activity 2, read the following extracts from a discussion section.
+As a group, identify *two* aspects of evaluation that could be improved for this study.

+**Extract 1**
+*In this study, our investigation into the realm of confidence in preparing for the zombie apocalypse has revealed nuanced insights into individuals' perceptions of their readiness for this so-far-unrealised scenario.
+Theme 1 was perceived media influence of feelings of preparedness.
+Here, we found that participants were more likely to feel prepared for the apocalypse when they watched zombie TV shows, which is in line with Lincoln and Reedus (2014).
+In Theme 2, we found that confidence was improved through perceived cooperation.
+This does not align with the most recent evidence, namely Morgan et al. (2023).
+These findings contribute to our understanding of how individuals navigate the complex interplay between personal beliefs, social interactions, and cultural representations when assessing their preparedness for extreme and unlikely events.*

+**Extract 2**
+*There were a number of limitations in this study.
+Firstly, it is important to note that we were unable to generalise as there were only four participants in the study.
+Secondly, we are currently unable to tell whether confidence in zombie apocalypse survival translates to real-world skills.
+Finally, a limitation is that the questions did not consider how postgraduates might reduce their vulnerability to zombie attacks.*

+**Extract 3**
+*This study offers insights into broader psychological phenomena and practical interventions.
+Governments around the world should take these findings and incorporate them into their disaster relief programs.
+This will enable policymakers and educators to further enhance individuals' capacity to critically evaluate their preparedness, bridging the gap between perceived and actual abilities.
+Moreover, this research illuminates the ways in which fictional contexts can impact real-world perceptions, shedding light on cognitive biases and media's potential to shape individuals' self-assessment (Masterson, 2020).
+As the world faces increasingly diverse and unpredictable challenges, understanding how individuals approach threats from the zombie apocalypse helps foster a holistic approach to readiness in an ever-changing landscape.*

 ## Week 9 Lab 8: Analysis (coding)

 ---

 Key resources:

 Lab 8 slides (**ADD LINK**)

 ---

+In this week's lab, we are going to focus on coding (i.e. step 2 of Thematic Analysis).
+We have two activities to support you in the coding stage of your data analysis.

+### Lab 8 Activity 1: Coding

+### Lab 8 Activity 2: Themes vs. codes

 ## Week 10 Lab 9: Analysis (themes)